Reeba18/UN-Sustainable-Development-Goal-7-Clean-Energy/README.md

 and recommendations based on the analysis.
 The datasets used in this project are sourced from Government of Canada website.
 It includes information on renewable and non-renewable energy production, energy consumption, energy savings, electricity generation, investments and green house gas emissions.

-Tools : MS Excel,Powerpoint,SQL,Python and Tableau
+Tools : MS Excel,PowerPoint,SQL and Tableau

 Exploratory Data Analysis has been carried out and the key findings were presented.